Wolf calls special session, GOP lawmaker calls for Rozzi’s resignation

 HARRISBURG, Pa.
-(WHTM) — Pennsylvania Governor Tom Wolf called lawmakers to Harrisburg on Monday, Jan.
+(WHTM) — Pennsylvania Gov. Tom Wolf called lawmakers to Harrisburg on Monday, Jan.
 9, 2023, for a special session to help survivors of childhood sexual assault.

 Shaun Dougherty, a survivor of childhood sexual assault and an advocate for the Survivors Network of those Abused by Priests, is no stranger to the Capitol.
 Dougherty fought for years to open a window allowing survivors to sue beyond the statute of limitations.